ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 ## What Is a Class?

 A class is a blueprint or prototype from which objects are created.
-This section defines a class that models the state and behavior of a real-world object.
-It intentionally focuses on the basics, showing how even a simple class can cleanly model state and behavior.
+This section defines a class that models the property and behavior of a real-world object.
+It intentionally focuses on the basics, showing how even a simple class can cleanly model property and behavior.

 In the real world, you'll often find many individual objects all of the same kind.
 There may be thousands of other bicycles in existence, all of the same make and model.
 Each bicycle was built from the same set of blueprints and